 Our Next Update

-As you can see in the above photograph, there is nothing visible in my crystal ball regarding our next website update!
-Seriously, I do know it will occur in the Spring, probably sometime in May, but a lot depends on my travel and lecture schedule, which is not yet finalized for this year.
-Although I don't know the exact date, I do know for sure that the next update will include more issues of Rex Morgan's Shroud News, the latest papers, books, articles and videos and of course, any breaking Shroud news.
-To be sure you don't miss any important Shroud information as it occurs, check our STERA, Inc. Facebook page from time to time, since we now try and update it weekly to keep you informed between our regular quarterly website updates.
-You can also join our Website Mailing List and receive an e-mail whenever the site is updated or any important Shroud news breaks.
-We hope you find this update interesting and useful and look forward to seeing you in the Spring!
-Thank you all again for helping to make our first 20 years such a great success!
-It is deeply appreciated.
+Truthfully, it is impossible to know at this moment exactly when the next website update will go online.
+It will be sometime in the Spring, but no dates have yet been determined.
+As always, the next update will include the latest papers, books, articles, podcasts, videos and any breaking Shroud news.
+To be sure you don't miss any important Shroud information as it occurs, check our STERA, Inc. Facebook page from time to time, since we now try and update it to keep you informed between our regular website updates.
+You can also join our Website Mailing List and receive an e-mail whenever the site is updated (3 or 4 times per year) or any important Shroud news breaks.
+We hope you find this update interesting and informative and look forward to seeing you again in the Spring.

 President, STERA, Inc.